Skip to Main Content

 The Iberian Wine Bar Format in an American Industrial Shell

 The Iberian wine bar is a specific cultural inheritance.
 In Spain, the bar de vinos tradition is less about reverence and more about accessibility: wine as a social lubricant, eaten alongside small plates rather than contemplated in isolation.
-What distinguishes the format at its leading, whether in Barcelona's Eixample district or in its American iterations, is the rejection of the sommelier-lecture model in favour of something more democratic.
+What distinguishes the format at its finest, whether in Barcelona's Eixample district or in its American iterations, is the rejection of the sommelier-lecture model in favour of something more democratic.
 You drink well, you eat well, and the room is loud enough that no one is performing expertise at you.
 Barcelona Wine Bar as a concept has pursued that register across its locations, and the Westside Ironworks site applies it to an Atlanta neighbourhood that responds well to exactly that balance.

 A White Star in Atlanta's Wine Scene